 I hope with that you feel at peace with these areas, but if not, have no worries!
 We still have one more shot to comb through them, and I will explain further down all the details.

-As we have done with previous weeks, let us recap the previous week, celebrate our victory, so that we can move onto week four [the final week]!
+As we have done with previous weeks, let us recap the previous week, celebrate our victory, so that we can move onto 2017 Declutter Challenge: Week Four [the final week] tasks!

 - Remove anything from your Master Bedroom that does not belong in it, and find a proper home for it.